tchegito/zildo/Maths.md

 # Introduction #

-This page is only a reminder about encountered maths problematic during Zildo development.
+These pages are only a reminder about encountered maths problematic during Zildo development.
 Some things aren't easy to describe in Javadoc !

-# 1) Anticipate a target movement #
+# Anticipate a target movement #

 It's a common need in video game in order to enhance the IA behavior.
 For example, in Quake, when a bot is shooting a rocket on a player, he has to target the future location of the player, not his current one.